-All businesses need to keep good accounting records to enhance business efficiency and to make accurate tax returns, whether or not they have to comply with the MTD rules.
+All businesses need to keep complete and correct accounting records to enhance business efficiency and to make accurate tax returns, whether or not they have to comply with the MTD rules.

 We can review your accounting systems and advise on accounting software that will best serve your business needs.